microsoft/FluidFramework/.changeset/eight-shrimps-fail.md

 "@fluid-tools/api-markdown-documenter": minor
 ---

-Don't include file extension in paths in Documentation Domain
+api-markdown-documenter: Don't include file extension in paths in Documentation Domain

 The Documentation Domain layer of the system is not intended to know anything about files on disk.
 It has a concept of abstract documentation hierarchy, which maps to file system structure, but that is as close as it gets.